Intellectual Property Rights

 Source: Law No. 20/2016.

-Terms of the Geographical Indication Protection
+• Terms of the Geographical Indication Protection

 Industrial Design

-Object of the Protected Industrial Design
+• Object of the Protected Industrial Design

-In addition, an industrial design shall not be deemed to have been announced if within the period of 6 (six) months at the latest before the filing date, such an industrial design: (i) has been displayed in a national or international exhibition in Indonesia or overseas that is official or deemed to be official; or (ii) has been used in Indonesia by the designer in an experiment for the purposes of education, research or development.
+In addition, an industrial design will not be considered to have been announced if within the period of 6 (six) months at the latest before the filing date, such an industrial design: (i) has been displayed in a national or international exhibition in Indonesia or overseas that is official or deemed to be official; or (ii) has been used in Indonesia by the designer in an experiment for the purposes of education, research or development.
 The right to an industrial design shall not be granted if an industrial design is contrary to the prevailing laws and regulation, public order, religion, or morals.

-Subject of Industrial Design
+• Subject of Industrial Design

-Industrial Design Made in an Official Relation
+• Industrial Design Made in an Official Relation

 Official relation is an employment relation between civil servants and their agencies.